-The Fireballs of Plun-darr
+The Fireballs of Plun-Darr

 Written by William Overgard

 The MUTANTS bombard the WARRIOR MAIDENS’ Treetop Kingdom with liquid fireballs mechanically launched from their new Firethrower.
 TYGRA becomes invisible and sneaks into Castle Plun-Darr through the moat to investigate.
 He loses his bolo, becomes visible and is strapped to the Four Winds catapult device by the MUTANTS.
-LION-0, SNARF, and WILLA, aided by WILLA’s pet spider, BUSHY, scale the walls of Plun-Darr and rescue TYGRA just in time.
+LION-O, SNARF, and WILLA, aided by WILLA’s pet spider, BUSHY, scale the walls of [Castle] Plun-Darr and rescue TYGRA just in time.
 The MUTANTS accidentally explode their own serpent’s head fuel room in their attempt to catch the fleeing THUNDERCATS.

 The extremes of enmity and friendship are contrasted in this episode.
 The Mutants’ indifference and disdain for the Warrior Maidens lead them to use the Treetop Kingdom as targets to perfect their weaponry.
 Willa reflects bitterly on how innocents are often victimized when wars break out.
-In contrast to the Mutants’ disinterest are the sentiments of Tygra and Lion-0.
-Tygra is indignant over the firebombing and resolves to help the Warrior Maidens.
+In contrast to the Mutants’ disinterest are the sentiments of Tygra and Lion-O. Tygra is indignant over the firebombing and resolves to help the Warrior Maidens.
 Lion-O expresses marked concern and vigilance for his friend Tygra, as he is unable to take his safety for granted.
 In the end, by acting on their concern for others, they are able to destroy the Mutants’ fireball launcher and affirm their friendship with Willa.

 It is often easier to avoid becoming caught up in the plight of others or to take it for granted that things will work out.
 But friendship carries with it the responsibility of not remaining indifferent or passive in times of need.
 It also demands that we remain vigilant in our empathy for our friends and willing to take an active role in helping them.

-The episode grabs your attention instantly from the first few seconds, showing the Warrior Maidens’ treetop kingdom ablaze and Tygra racing to the scene of the fire, and never once does it release its grip—the entire story is captivating and riveting.
+The episode grabs your attention instantly from the first few seconds, showing the Warrior Maidens’ Treetop Kingdom ablaze and Tygra racing to the scene of the fire, and never once does it release its grip—the entire story is captivating and riveting.
 The Mutants’ firebomb launcher feels like the most real and tangible threat we’ve seen in the series so far, and the scene where the Mutants make to execute Tygra by strapping him to the Four Winds makes for one of the most realistic and potentially graphic plot twists in the series thus far.

-Indeed, something that makes this episode brilliant is that it is actually not hard to understand and sympathise with her resentment.
-In Willa’s speech to Tygra she states that trees that have lived for a million years have been destroyed within a matter of hours, and this is a stark illustration of why she should harbour such resentment, because, without the arrival of the ThunderCats and Mutants on Third Earth, those trees would still be alive.
+Indeed, something that makes this episode brilliant is that it is actually not hard to understand and sympathize with Willa’s resentment.
+In her speech to Tygra, she states that trees that have lived for a million years have been destroyed within a matter of hours.
+This is a stark illustration of why she should harbor such resentment, because, without the arrival of the ThunderCats and Mutants on Third Earth, those trees would still be alive.
 This is a highly clever writing device, for in children’s animated series from this period it was frowned upon to show characters dying, so instead the innocent deaths portrayed in this episode are those of the trees.

 Written by Chris (He-Fan)

-|In this episode, Tygra swims through the moat of Castle Plun-Darr, despite the fact that, in episode 26, “Safari Joe”, it’s revealed that Tygra cannot swim!|
+|In this episode, Tygra swims invisibly through the moat of Castle Plun-Darr for an extended period, but then loses his whip and becomes visible once trapped.
+In “Safari Joe”, it’s revealed that Tygra actually cannot swim when visible!|

-|During the scene where S-S-Slithe attacks Tygra whilst piloting the Nosediver, we get a rare glimpse of the Reptillian leader without his headpiece!|
+|During the scene where S-S-Slithe attacks Tygra whilst piloting the NoseDiver, we get a rare glimpse of the Reptilian leader without his headpiece!|

-|During this episode we see that the three Mutant leaders have once again been joined by other Reptillians and Jackalmen, who Lion-O, Tygra and Willa are seen to have to fight through in order to reach the firebomb launcher.
+|During this episode we see that the three Mutant leaders have once again been joined by other Reptilians and Jackalmen (though no additional Monkians), whom Lion-O, Tygra and Willa must fight off in order to reach the firebomb launcher.
 No explanation is given as to how the other Mutants came to join their leaders, but one theory is that the Mutants were able to radio for assistance using equipment from their recovered spaceship.|

-|In the closing scene of this episode, Panthro initially wonders whether Bushy, Willa’s giant treetop spider, is a “hairy baseball” – this raises the question, how would a Thunderian know what a baseball was?
+|In the closing scene of this episode, Panthro initially wonders whether Bushy, Willa’s giant treetop spider, is a “hairy baseball”.
+This raises the question, how would a Thunderian know what a baseball was?
 In the same scene, we also learn that Panthro hates spiders!|